 Will a scarifier pick up leaves?

 No, a scarifier will not pick up leaves.
-But it can break the leaves and make them simple to remove by hand.
+But it can break the leaves and help to remove them by hand.

 What is the difference between a rake and a scarifier?

-A rake is a device that is used to smooth out the surface of a lawn.
-A scarifier is a devicethat is used to remove thatch and other debris from the surface of a lawn.
+A rake is a device used to smooth out the surface of a lawn.
+A scarifier is a device used to remove thatch and other debris from the surface of a lawn.

 How much does a scarifier cost?

-The prices of a scarifier are based on the size and features of the scarifier.
+The prices of a scarifier are based on the size and process of the scarifier.
 Generally, scarifiers range in price from $100 to $500.

 How often should you use a scarifier?